 Hold on!
 There are some similarities..

 Technically we – the video guys – can do your stills.
 The single biggest reason why is that we actually use DSLR cameras to shoot our videos!
 Using dedicated stills cameras for video may seem absurd but one of the main benefits can be that we have the ability get high quality images at excellent value.
-The Sony A7Sii and Panasonic GH4 are both good examples of DSLRs that offer 4K video capability at an affordable price and as 4K online video is still in it550D food filmings infancy it’s not economical for the majority of us to invest in top of the range 4K video or cinema cameras so these types of DSLRs are sensible purchases.
+The Sony A7Sii and Panasonic GH4 are both good examples of DSLRs that offer 4K video capability at an affordable price and as 4K online video is still in its infancy it’s not economical for the majority of us to invest in top of the range 4K video or cinema cameras so these types of DSLRs are sensible purchases.
 Adding to this, many DSLRs have large sensors meaning that they are exceptional in low light which is great for event videos and can offer cinematic bokeh (background blur) which can make videos look stunning.
 DSLRs are also perfect for shooting high quality timelapses which can add another interesting element to video content.
 With these considerations it makes absolute sense that online content producers have DSLRs at their disposal.

 Shot composition, framing and an understanding of the technology behind the respective crafts are essential regardless of whether someone shoots video, stills or both.
 Colour temperature, exposure and shutter speed (or angle) are further concepts that must be grasped by either professional.